-Literary Category: travel literature
+Literary Category: contemporary fiction

 The accurate and poetic prose of Paula Farias once again strips away a world of appearances.